 Make your home safer by:

-• removing things in you home that could cause you to trip such as throw rugs, clutter and electrical cords;
+• Removing things in you home that could cause you to slip, trip or fall such as throw rugs, clutter and electrical cords

-• having good lighting in all rooms, hallways, outside steps and entrances;
+• Adding good lighting in all rooms, hallways, outside steps and entrances

 Sources: